Biblioklept/biblioklept.github.io/guides/pd2-build-starts/README.md

 ### [Muscle](https://pd2builder.netlify.app/?s=003I100081100010-51010-4100&p=1&a=3)

 Muscle fills Stoic's role of tank with passive health regen instead of an active item and more health.
-This health increase is increased by Hostage Taker (Aced + Basic) increasing the regen to 9.5% of your total health every 5 seconds.
+This health regeneration is increased by Hostage Taker (Aced + Basic) increasing the regen to 9.5% of your total health every 5 seconds.

 ### [Armorer](https://pd2builder.netlify.app/?s=0-410008N100010-51010-4100&p=2&a=6)